 Aspirin for Dogs: What to Watch For

-However, even though aspirin can be relatively safe there are also many considerations owners must be aware of, this being the reason why it is always preferable if used under a veterinarian's guide and for a limited time frame.
+However, even though aspirin can be relatively safe, there are also many considerations owners must be aware of.
+This is why it is always preferable to use aspirin under a veterinarian's care and for a limited time frame.
 Here are some cautions owners need to be aware of:

 - The standard dose according to veterinarian Mark Papich on Petplace is 5 to 10mg/lb.
 It is always advisable to start with a low dosage to play it safe.
 Many times a small dosage may be sufficient, so an 8 pound dog may get 40 mg, a 16 pound dog may get 80 mg (basically an 81 mg baby aspirin) and so forth.
 For a helpful chart on aspirin dosage, visit this link: dog aspirin dosage chart.